ledelaney/07-21-SABER/notes.md

 + in my own experience, apparent misconceptions are often the result of students "playing the classroom game", or in other words, the act of hoping to repeat the correct answer teacher said without understanding the underlying concepts

 ## engaging with ideas

+## MAKE THIS MORE EDUCATION RESEARCH PEOPLE FOCUSED, NOT BIOLGIST FOCUSED!!!

 + and it's a bit tricky to make sure that students are really getting those underlying concepts
 + but a few things can help: one of the most important is fostering discussion and then engaging with students ideas -- not just to evaluate how close their words are to the appropriate words, but to really try and understand the _reasoning_ behind what they're saying